lkcc91/servicenow-oneview/README.md

 ## How to run the application
 1. start the elasticsearch instance
 2. cd to servicenow-oneview, run "node server.js |  ./node_modules/.bin/bunyan" command to start the nodejs server
+3. check the trap list file (.csv ) in in ./scripts/traps folder.
+This csv file is being read and alerts are filtered based on this list
-3. cd to servicenow-oneview/scripts and run scmb python script with below command
+4. cd to servicenow-oneview/scripts and run scmb python script with below command
    >python3 ovincidents.py -i <path to arguments.json>

 ## How to test and troubleshoot
 ### Use Case #1
     1. Simulate or generate "active" alert on oneview
     2. You should see an new incidents on servicenow ( if incident already exists, it updated with new alert.
-One incident per server hardware )
+One incident per server hardware ).
+Depending on the filtered trap list, you will alerts landing in Incident table or events table.
     3. If you close an incident in servicenow, the alert will be cleared on oneview
     4. Review arrow.log and OVSB.log for additional troubleshooting ( if you run into any issues )
 ### Use Case #3